Mossel Bay Municipality Roads, Transport & Stormwater

-To manage the positioning of roads, stormwater, public transport and traffic engineering services to enhance road safety and accessibility in favour of the community and other road users.
+To manage operational and capital projects of Municipal roads, stormwater networks, Wayleaves and related Traffic Engineering services, in order to enhance road safety and accessibility in favour of the community and the general road user.

 (a) Plan, monitor and control the design and construction of roads and stormwater infrastructure.